jflam/chat-gpt-jupyter-extension/README.md

 # ChatGPT for Jupyter

-A browser extension that brings ChatGPT *into* your Jupyter notebooks.
+This is a browser extension that brings ChatGPT **into** your Jupyter notebooks.
 The way I always describe Jupyter to my friends is that *it's a tool that handles the mundane task of writing things down for you*.
-When I saw ChatGPT last week, I realized that there was no better home for ChatGPT than inside my Jupyter notebooks.
+When I saw ChatGPT, I thought that there was no better home for ChatGPT than inside my Jupyter notebooks.

+This extension will reuse an existing login session that you must first establish with [OpenAI's ChatGPT service](https://chat.openai.com/).
+If you aren't signed in already, or your session timed out, it will prompt you to sign in.

+The extension will run only against local Jupyter notebooks.
+If you want it to work with Jupyter notebooks from a different URL, you'll need to edit the `manifest.json` file.
+It works by injecting script from the extension into the Jupyter notebook web page and asking the extension to use the bearer token obtained by logging into the Open AI service to communicate with the service; the browser extension effectively acts as a privileged proxy.

+This is the only reliable way that I've found to do this as OpenAI hasn't released an official API for the ChatGPT service.

 # Sample session